omni-ai-npu/omni-ai-npu.github.io/_posts/2018-03-11-autopsy-of-a-car-accident-part-1.md

  *Captured Data During Hit*
 ![Captured Data After Hit](https://raw.githubusercontent.com/hannibalhuang/hannibalhuang.github.io/master/image/Cabana%20Crash%202.png)
  *Captured Data After Hit*

-As could be seen above, for 0:d1, before hit there is no signal on the break (byte 3), and when the hit happened byte 3 suddenly goes crazy and after hit all the speed and break bytes turned to zero.
+As could be seen above, for 0:d1, before hit there is no signal on the break (byte 3), and when the hit happened byte 3 suddenly goes crazy and after hit all the speed and break bytes turn to zero.

 For 0:d3, Byte 5 always got value before and during the hit, but remains 98 after the hit.
 This I assume is because the Byte 5 is signalling the whether the break pedal is pressed.
 (I of course kept pressing the break pedal for quite a while after the hit)

 ### Next

 This is a very coarse attempt on a preliminary examination of what happens in the CAN bus when an accident happens.
-I will explore more CAN ID meanings (there are quite a few undetermind) and see if i could paint a more and more holitic picture.
+I will explore more CAN ID meanings (there are quite a few undetermind) and see if i could paint a more holistic picture.